-Claims on Form 4136 (other than for gasohol blending, line 8) are separated into seven claim groups.
+Claims on Form 4136 (other than for gasohol blending) are separated into seven claim groups.
 Once you file Form 4136 with a claim for a group, you cannot file an amended return with another claim for that group.
 However, you can file an amended return with a claim for another group.

-The following table shows what claims are in each group.
-The numbers in the second column refer to the line numbers on Form 4136.
-The numbers in the third column are from the Type of Use Table in the Form 4136 instructions.
+The following tables show what claims are in each group.
+The numbers in the second column of each table refer to the line numbers on Form 4136.
+The numbers in the third column are from the Type of Use Table shown as Table 1-1 in chapter 1.